akhilrajmailbox/Nagios/README.md

-MAIL_ADDRESS		=	The mail address for getting the notifications HTPASSWORD		=	The password for web user (the web user is 'nagiosadmin') HOST_IP			=	The docker-running host ip address
+MAIL_ADDRESS		=	The mail address for getting the notifications HTPASSWORD		=	The password for web user (the web user is 'nagiosadmin') HOST_IP			=	The docker-running host ip address LOCAL_MONITOR		=	The value should be 'Y' ; for adding the localhost to monitoring list,
+				If this environment variable is not provided, then localhost(The container) will not monitor by the nagios

 ```